 - How you have creatively solved problems and overcome challenges; and

 Following the interview, most candidates will hear from us about an offer within two weeks.

 Information for 1L's

-Several of our offices have summer clerkships for students between the 1st and 2nd years of law school.
+Several of our offices have summer clerkships for students between the first and second years of law school.
 Each office recruits IL students differently.
-Check the job postings on our Web site or with the career services office of your law school for job postings.
+Check the job postings on our website or with the career services office of your law school for job postings.

 Applications from 1L’s are generally accepted between December 1 and January 15 each year, but see individual job postings for specific application deadlines.

 If you are interested in having us represent you, you should call us so we can determine whether the matter is one for which we are willing or able to accept professional responsibility.
 We will not make this determination by e-mail communication.
 The telephone numbers and addresses for our offices are listed on this page.
 We reserve the right to decline any representation.
 We may be required to decline representation if it would create a conflict of interest with our other clients.

 By accepting these terms, you are confirming that you have read and understood this important notice.